 Stack for Athletic Recovery

-Phenibut, combined with L-theanine and centrophenoxine could help to reduce body soreness, help to motivate to a new strength or endurance level and result in enhanced muscular development.
+Phenibut, combined with L-theanine and centrophenoxine, could help reduce body soreness, help to motivate to a new strength or endurance level, and result in enhanced muscular development.

 Where to Buy

 Phenibut can be purchased online in bulk powder form from specialty vendors.
 We recommend AbsorbYourHealth.com as a trusted source for ordering phenibut or any other nootropics that you may be looking for.